Premarital Counseling Near Me: Exploring Treatment Options

 Discuss your plans for children and parenting

-Avoid being blindsided by the knowledge that your partner doesn’t want children or plans to raise them in a way you object to by discussing your timelines and opinions about having and raising children.
+Avoid being blindsided by the knowledge that your partner doesn’t want children or plans to raise them in a way to which you object by discussing your timelines and opinions about having and raising children.

 Outline expectations and needs from marriage